KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Read-only properties:

+- `string version`:  the version of the containment
-- `int id`: the integer id of this desktop/panel
+- `int id`: the integer id of this containment
+- `int screen`: the screen this activity is associated with, or -1 for none
 - `string formFactor`: returns [the form factor](https://api.kde.org/frameworks/plasma-framework/html/classPlasma_1_1Types.html#afd0761e107f9b0ff888b0fabdc53f188) of the containment.
   `planar` for desktop widgets, `mediacenter` for media centers like TVs, and either `horizontal` or `vertical` for panels.